-12. Employee Benefit Plan
+11. Employee Benefit Plan

 During 2008, the Company adopted the Esperion Therapeutics, Inc. 401(k) Plan (the "401(k) Plan"), which qualifies as a deferred salary arrangement under Section 401(k) of the Internal Revenue Code.
 Under the 401(k) Plan, participating employees may defer a portion of their pretax earnings.
 The Company may, at its sole discretion, contribute for the benefit of eligible employees.
-Company contributions to the 401(k) Plan during the years ended December 31, 2015, 2014 and 2013, were \$0.1 million, \$0 and \$0, respectively.
+Company contributions to the 401(k) Plan during the years ended December 31, 2016, 2015 and 2014, were \$0.2 million, \$0.1 million, and \$0, respectively.

-13. Income Taxes
+12. Income Taxes

-There was no provision for income taxes for the years ended December 31, 2015, 2014 and 2013, because the Company has incurred operating losses since inception.
-At December 31, 2015, the Company concluded that it is not more likely than not that the Company will realize the benefit of its deferred tax assets due to its history of losses.
+There was no provision for income taxes for the years ended December 31, 2016, 2015 and 2014, because the Company has incurred operating losses since inception.
+At December 31, 2016, the Company concluded that it is not more likely than not that the Company will realize the benefit of its deferred tax assets due to its history of losses.
 Accordingly, a full valuation allowance has been applied against the net deferred tax assets.

-As of December 31, 2015, 2014 and 2013, the Company had deferred tax assets, before valuation allowance, of approximately \$50.6 million, \$34.2 million and \$22.8 million, respectively.
+As of December 31, 2016, 2015 and 2014, the Company had deferred tax assets, before valuation allowance, of approximately \$75.3 million, \$50.6 million and \$34.2 million, respectively.
 Realization of the deferred assets is dependent upon future taxable income, if any, the amount and timing of which are uncertain.
 Accordingly, the net deferred tax assets have been fully offset by a valuation allowance.

-As of December 31, 2015, 2014 and 2013, the Company had federal net operating loss carryforwards of approximately \$137.4 million, \$95.1 million and \$62.3 million, respectively.
-The federal net operating loss carryforwards will expire at various dates beginning in 2028, if not utilized.
-As of December 31, 2015, 2014 and 2013, the Company had state net operating loss carryforwards of approximately \$15.4 million, \$16.6 million and \$33.1 million, respectively.
-The state net operating loss carryforwards will expire at various dates beginning in 2022, if not utilized.
-The Company has \$4.5 million of NOLs related to excess tax benefits generated upon the settlement of stock awards that increased net operating loss.
+As of December 31, 2016, 2015 and 2014, the Company had federal net operating loss ("NOL") carryforwards of approximately \$196.4 million, \$137.4 million and \$95.1 million, respectively.
+The federal NOL carryforwards will expire at various dates beginning in 2028, if not utilized.
+As of December 31, 2016, 2015 and 2014, the Company had state NOL carryforwards of approximately \$18.1 million, \$15.4 million and \$16.6 million, respectively.
+The state NOL carryforwards will expire at various dates beginning in 2022, if not utilized.
+The Company has \$4.5 million of NOLs related to excess tax benefits generated upon the settlement of stock awards that increased NOL.
 The Company cannot record the benefit of these losses in the financial statements until the losses are utilized to reduce its income taxes payable at which time it will recognize the tax benefit in equity.